bvnayak/PDS_Compute_MTF/README.rst

 Note
 ----
-* Initial commits have some issues where it raises error.
+* Initial commits have some issues where it raises error for some ROIs.
 It will get fixed soon.